gotygota/tastebuddy_docs/docs/admin/user_administration.md

 !!! tip "About personal information"
-    It is strongly recommended that users fill out their personal information, as this can provide valuable information about taste sensitivities and consumer profiling in the long run.
+    It is strongly recommended that users fill out their personal information, as this can provide valuable insights about taste sensitivities and consumer profiling in the long run.
 Encourage the users to do so!

 ### Role